-Stock-based compensation - We recognize the fair-value of stock-based compensation transactions in the Consolidated Statement of Operations.
+Stock-based compensation - We recognize the fair-value of stock-based compensation transactions in the Consolidated Statement of Income.
 The fair value of our full-value stock awards (with the exception of market-based performance awards) equals the fair market value of our stock on the date of grant.
 The fair value of our market-based performance award grants is estimated at the date of grant using a Monte-Carlo simulation.
 The fair value of our stock option and Employee Stock Purchase Plan grants is estimated at the date of grant using the Black-Scholes option pricing model.
 In addition, we are required to estimate the expected forfeiture rate of our stock grants and only recognize the expense for those shares expected to vest.
 If our actual experience differs significantly from the assumptions used to compute our stock-based compensation cost, or if different assumptions had been used, we may have recorded too much or too little stock-based compensation cost.
-See Note 9, Stock-Based Compensation, to the Condensed Consolidated Financial Statements for additional information.
+See Note 10, Stock-Based Compensation, to the Condensed Consolidated Financial Statements for additional information.

 Investments in auction-rate securities - We determine the fair value of our investments in auction-rate securities using a discounted cash flow model.
 The assumptions used in preparing the discounted cash flow model include estimates for interest rates, amount of cash flows, expected holding periods of the securities and a discount to reflect our inability to liquidate the securities.
 For available-for-sale auction-rate securities, if the calculated value is below the carrying amount of the securities, we then determine if the decline in value is other-than-temporary.
 We consider various factors in determining whether an impairment is other-than-temporary, including the severity and duration of the impairment, changes in underlying credit ratings, forecasted recovery, our intent to sell or the likelihood that we would be required to sell the investment before its anticipated recovery in market value and the probability that the scheduled cash payments will continue to be made.
-When we conclude that an other-than-temporary impairment has occurred, we assess whether we intend to sell the security or if it is more likely than not that we will be required to sell the security's amortized cost basis and its fair value.
+When we conclude that an other-than-temporary impairment has occurred, we assess whether we intend to sell the security or if it is more likely than not that we will be required to sell the security before recovery.
+If either of these two conditions is met, we recognize a charge in earnings equal to the entire difference between the security's amortized cost basis and its fair value.
 If we do not intend to sell a security and it is not more likely than not that we will be required to sell the security before recovery, the unrealized loss is separated into an amount representing the credit loss, which is recognized in earnings, and the amount related to all other factors, which is recorded in accumulated other comprehensive loss.